-As I write this, ten years have passed since I first set foot on Sosarian soil.
-It was the day that Elina - my closest friend - had managed to lure me into Ultima Online.
-It was at a time when we were still young mothers at home, living typical domestic lives and bringing up babies.
-I don't think either of us were quite sure what we would want to do after our kids were bigger, but I do know that meeting up in Ultima Online was a godsend, a break away from our motherly roles and a chance to get "out of the house".
-Who would have guessed that Ultima Online would have a play in shaping our future, later inspiring Elina to become a researcher of online games and frequent speaker at conferences such as GDC and Siggraph and inspiring me to become a pixel artist, creating video games for a living.
+As I write this, ten years have passed since that fateful day when I first set my foot on Sosarian soil.
+The day that Elina - my closest friend - had finally succeeded in luring me into Ultima Online.
+It was at a time when we were still young mothers, living typical domestic lives and bringing up babies at home.
+I don't think either of us were quite sure what we would "grow up to be".
+Who would have believed that Ultima Online would alter our lives so dramatically, inspiring Elina to later become a researcher of online games and frequent speaker at conferences such as GDC and Siggraph and inspiring me to become a pixel artist, creating video games for a living.
 Eventually the passion we had for Ultima, would expand into a broader passion for MMOs, leaving us thirsting for more of the magic we experienced in UO.
-Online games would become a permanent fixture of our lives.
+These online games became a permanent element of our lives.

 So what is it about Ultima Online which is so special?

 This is a virtual space and everything you see and hear are merely ones and zeros, yet the emotions you go through are completely genuine.
 When being chased down by a PK (player killer), your hands will tremble and your cheeks will flush.
 When you successfully escape by boat, leaving the murderer cursing at shore, you will be grinning from ear to ear and your heart will be thumping.
 And yes, even when that sea serpent attacks you, leaving your corpse to rot out at sea, you'll frown with disappointment from having lost your treasures.
 You will go through emotions of all kinds, but for the most part, you will be left feeling inspired and invigorated from your game experience.

 Ultima Online has all the ingredients of a virtual world